Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 collectord.io/volume.1-logs-glob='log/*.log*'

-After doing that you can check the logs on the Collectord pod to see if the new logs were discovered, you should see something similar to
+After doing that, you can check the logs on the Collectord pod to see if the new logs were discovered.
+You should see something similar to:

 INFO 2020/12/15 21:59:29.359039 outcoldsolutions.com/collectord/pipeline/input/file/dir/watcher.go:76: watching /rootfs/var/lib/kubelet/pods/007be5c2-cd20-4d5e-8044-5e2399e28764/volumes/kubernetes.io~empty-dir/data/(glob = log/*.log*, match = )